 To help conserve trees, procurement foresters control the amount of timber cut down for manufacturing purposes.
 They indicate which trees may be cut down for lumber and then determine the most efficient ways to obtain and transport the wood.
 Procurement foresters typically negotiate sales with woodcutters and other manufacturers.
-According to the U.S. Bureau of Labor Statistics (BLS), foresters are projected to see an eight percent increase in employment from 2014-2024.
-The median annual wages for these workers were $58,230 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), foresters are projected to see a one percent increase in employment from 2018-2028.
+The median annual wages for these workers were $61,410 in May 2018.

 Lumber Production Manager

 Lumber production mangers work at industrial manufacturing plants where wood is turned into various products.
 They oversee the production process to ensure quality control and safety.
 Prior to production, managers coordinate with other management staff to make sure that production teams have the needed materials to meet quotas.
 Lumber production managers also verify the quality of the raw wood materials.
 During production, managers often select finished products at random to check that they meet company standards.
-Industrial production managers were projected to see a 4% decline in job opportunities and earned a median wage of $93,940, stated the BLS.
+Industrial production managers were projected to see a 1% growth in job opportunities and earned a median wage of $103,380, stated the BLS.

 Renewable Materials Marketing Agent